datejada/generation-expansion-planning-models-jump/README.md

 * **Stochastic-GEP.jl**: Two-Stage Stochastic Generation Expansion Planning

-The models are developed in [Julia](https://julialang.org/) v1.8.5, using the package [JuMP](https://jump.dev/JuMP.jl/stable/) v1.8.0, and solved using [HiGHS](https://highs.dev/) v1.4.3.
+The models are developed in [Julia](https://julialang.org/), using the package [JuMP](https://jump.dev/JuMP.jl/stable/), and solved using [HiGHS](https://highs.dev/).

-The main reference to model the optimization problems is:
+The primary reference to model the optimization problems is:

 [1] [Optimization Techniques by Andrés Ramos Galán](https://pascua.iit.comillas.edu/aramos/OT.htm)